 How to perform the dumbbell shoulder press

 The last movement involves pushing the weights upward to full arm extension.
-Tip: When you are ready to push the weights, breathe deeply while slowly counting to three.
+Tip: When ready to push the weights, breathe deeply while slowly counting to three.
 Hold your breath at the top position and contract your shoulder muscles for a moment.
-Slowly exhale while lowering the dumbbells back down to your starting position when you have counted to three again.
+Slowly exhale while lowering the dumbbells to your starting position when you have counted to three again.
 Repeat for the recommended amount of repetitions.

 To avoid injury, always start with a lightweight and slowly increase the load as you gain strength.
 Your back should not be rounded or excessively arched when lifting.
 Another critical factor is preparing correctly for this movement by performing other shoulder exercises first to warm up the muscles and prepare them for this exercise.
 If you do not, serious injury can occur, such as a torn bicep or rotator cuff.